NewFuture/magisk-lan-auto-switch/magisk-autoboot-lpm/README.md

 2. Open Magisk Manager and navigate to the Modules section.
 3. Tap on "Install from storage" and select the downloaded zip file.
 4. Reboot your device to apply the changes.

-## Usage
-After installation, the module will automatically integrate with your system.
-You can verify its functionality through the Magisk Manager.

-## Notes
-- Ensure that your device is rooted and has Magisk installed before attempting to install this module.
-- For any issues or feature requests, please refer to the support channels provided in the module's documentation.

-## License
-This module is licensed under the [insert license here].
-Please refer to the license file for more details.